rohanpatelg/assignment/README.md

 ## Testing

-The application includes unit tests implemented with Jest.
+The application includes unit tests implemented with Jest and Supertest.
 To run the tests, use the following command:
 To run the test cases, run the following command
 ```shell
 npm run test